ESTIA-Roboticadour/BluePoint/README.md

 ### 🔌 Compile Qt Plugins and Libraries

+For all projects in `CustomWidgets`:
-- Open all projects in `CustomWidgets` folder in Qt Creator.
+1. Open a project in folder in Qt Creator.
-- Compile the projects in `Debug` then in `Release` to generate debug and release `.lib` and `.dll` files.
+2. Compile the project in `Debug` then in `Release` to generate debug and release `.lib` and `.dll` files.

 ### 📁 Library Setup Script
 **After compiled all plugins**, run the following script to automatically prepare the required folders and files: